-Since first turning the wheel aged 8, 19-year-old Lamborghini Young Driver James Pull has been proving himself as one-to-watch for the future.
+Since first turning the wheel aged eight, 20-year-old Lamborghini Young Driver James Pull has been proving himself as one-to-watch for the future.

-After taking the karting world by storm in Asia, James moved up to compete at the highest levels of Karting in Europe.
+After taking the karting world by storm in Asia, James moved up to compete at the highest levels of karting across Europe.

-After an exceptional showing of talent and pace James ended the 2017 season as both BRDC British F3 Vice-Champion and Rookie-Champion, one of only two drivers to visit the podium at least once at every round contested.
+After an exceptional showing of talent and pace, James ended the 2017 season as both BRDC British F3 Vice-Champion and Rookie-Champion.
+He was also one of only two drivers to visit the podium at least once at every round contested.

 In 2018 James moved into GT car racing in the Lamborghini Super Trofeo Championship.
-With 5 wins and 17 podiums in total, James secured the vice championships in both Asia and the Middle East and created history by becoming the first ever British Super Trofeo European race winner.
+With five wins and 17 podiums in total, James became the vice-champion in both Asia and the Middle East and created history by becoming the first-ever British Super Trofeo European race winner.

 This weekend saw one of the most famed 24 hour races on the motorsport calendar, when the world’s best GT drivers take to the track at Spa-Francorchamps to contest the Total 24 Hours of Spa.
 Teaming up with Barwell Motorsports once again, alongside his teammates Sandy Mitchell and Jordan Witt, James Pull engaged in a fearsome battle against the elements and a 73 car field, to claim his greatest career victory to date, winning the Silver Cup at this year’s prestigious race.

 James Pull showed his ability while battling at the front of the pack during the second round of the Blancpain GT Series Endurance Cup at his home track, Silverstone Circuit, but left with a feeling of what could have been given his performance over the weekend.